This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may need to wear a sling to keep your arm from moving.
 A small pillow attached to the sling will hold your arm slightly away from your body.
 This position decreases pressure and pain, and helps your shoulder heal.

-- Caregivers will put ice on your shoulder to prevent tissue damage and decrease swelling and pain.
+- Healthcare providers will put ice on your shoulder to prevent tissue damage and decrease swelling and pain.

 - Pain medicine may be given to decrease pain.
 Do not wait until the pain is severe before you ask for more medicine.